 4. Escape Rooms

 Kids love imaginary worlds and Escape!
 Whistler has four incredible scenarios built for your kids (or the whole family) to escape from using wit and teamwork.
-Check out the Pirate Ship, Lost Tomb, Rabbit Hole or the very Whistler-esque Buried Cabin.
+Check out the Pirate Ship, Rabbit Hole, the very Whistler-esque Buried Cabin and the new Pinball Machine.
 It’s like a real live video game to keep your kids stoked on rainy days, sunny days, or any day.
 Check out this Insider blog for a deeper look.

 5. Ice Cream!

 Ice Cream is magic–it can dry tears, heal scrapes and put an end to whining of almost any sort.
-The big news for 2016 is that always-popular creamery Cows has moved (or is that mooooooved) to a bigger location just on the other side of the pedestrian bridge (by the fire hall).
-So now you have another reason to check it out.
-But Cows is only one of many great spots and ice cream is such a popular form of summer happiness we already have an entire blog dedicated to it.
+Cows is obviously the iconic spot (look for the life size cow on the Village Stroll) but it’s only one of many great spots and ice cream is such a popular form of summer happiness we already have an entire blog dedicated to it.
 Check it out and see if you can eat them all.

 6. Ride a Bike

 After all that ice cream it will be good for the kids to get moving and biking .
-The Whistler Mountain Bike Park is high-octane fun but for younger (or mellower) kids a ride along the Valley Trail makes for a good family outing.
+The Whistler Mountain Bike Park is high-octane fun but for younger (or mellower) kids a ride along the Valley Trail makes for a good family outing (aim for these picturesque spots).
 Another option is the kid’s bike Flo Park right beside the skate park for really young kids still getting the hang of their two-wheeled adventures (there are also some big dirt jumps there for kids who like airtime.)

 7. Science!
 Learning!
 BioBlitz!

-On June 2-4, 2017 the Whistler Naturalists Society host the 10th annual Whistler Bioblitz, a one-day event to increase public appreciation for biodiversity and give kids a legitimate scientific excuse to scramble around in the wilderness cataloguing each and every creature and critter they can find.
+The Whistler Naturalists Society host the annual Whistler Bioblitz around June each year, a one-day event to increase public appreciation for biodiversity and give kids a legitimate scientific excuse to scramble around in the wilderness cataloguing each and every creature and critter they can find.
 Birds, animals, frogs, fish, bugs, plants– anything goes and there are usually professional scientists on hand offering advice and family friendly presentations.
 More info.

 8. Climb a Cliff